b97jre/RNAseqCourseScilife/labs/isoform-visualisation.md

 Since it takes time to generate all data, we have already created other files that you can also download and view in your browser.
 This includes result files for the subset of reads that map to the *RAB11FIP5* gene.
 These mappings have been used for reference based assembly of isoforms.

-You can find all BAM files and GTF files for all samples [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/refBasedAssembly/RAB11FIP5) using a web browser.
+You can find all BAM files and GTF files for all samples here  `/proj/uppstore2017171/courses/RNAseqWorkshop/downloads/isoform/otherData/refBasedAssembly/RAB11FIP`.
 You can then view them in IGV using "Import from URL".

 ### Importing de novo assembled transcripts mapped to the *RAB11FIP5* gene

 We have also created result files from *de novo* transcriptome assembly using the the subset of reads that map to the *RAB11FIP5* gene.
 The assembled transcripts were then mapped back to the genome.

-You can download all BAM files and GTF files for all samples [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/deNovo/BAMfiles) using a web browser.
+You can download all BAM files and GTF files for all samples from uppmax from here `/proj/uppstore2017171/courses/RNAseqWorkshop/downloads/isoform/otherData/deNovo/BAMfiles`

 ## Importing reference based isoform info to the genome